A Range of Custom Options to Consider

 Effectively, using a custom sized line side tote enables you to make the movement of parts, storage by the side of the production line and transit between sites as efficient as possible.

-This, in turn, reduces your costs and enables greater capacity (i.e. more differing components can be stored together for easy retrieval).
+This, in turn, reduces your costs and enables greater capacity (i.e. more different components can be stored together for easy retrieval).

 Strength / Material thickness

-Although there are some differing strength options within moulded line side containers, being able to specify specific strengths and durability again tends to be mainly when using Correx totes.
+Although there is some choice in terms of strength options within moulded line side containers, being able to specify specific strengths and durability again tends to be mainly when using Correx® totes.

 However, rather than optimising space and efficiency as with utilising custom sizes, taking advantage of different material strengths allows you to cost optimise your containers whilst making sure they are fit for purpose.